 Work With a Life Coach

 A life coach is a viable alternative to traditional couples therapy.
 An experienced life coach can help guide you through a process of self-discovery, as well as assist with action-driven approaches to reconnecting with your spouse, or creating a healthy exit plan.
-Our UTK Expert Life Coach, Jen Wacaser, has had tremendous success breaking down walls with couples when other methods have failed.
+Our Untangle The Knot Life Coach, Jen Wacaser, has had tremendous success breaking down walls with individuals and couples when other methods have failed.
 Each spouse takes an assessment, and she has a call with the two of you to review the differences in how you see the world.
 This often brings forth many ah-ha’s in terms of understanding that interactions you two have may be much more about their personality and values than anything having to do with you.
-It’s incredibly insightful and the first session with her is free for UTK members!

 Try a Healing Separation